Corsican red deer

-The Corsican red deer (Cervus elaphus corsicanus), also known simply as the Corsican deer or Sardinian deer, is a population of red deer (Cervus elaphus) found on the Mediterranean islands of Sardinia (Italy) and Corsica (France).
+The Corsican red deer (Cervus elaphus corsicanus), also known simply as the Corsican deer or Sardinian deer, is a subspecies of red deer (Cervus elaphus) found on the Mediterranean islands of Sardinia (Italy) and Corsica (France).

+Taxonomy

+The Corsican red deer is closely related to the Barbary stag and to the Mesola red deer.
+The Tyrrhenian deer descend from an ancient population of Italian red deer, which were transported to Sardinia during the Late Neolithic and to Corsica shortly before Classical Antiquity.

 Characteristics

 The Corsican red deer is smaller than most of the 16 subspecies of the red deer; it has shorter legs (possibly to better scramble up mountain sides) and a longer tail.
 The antlers are also simplified and shorter, typically less than 80 cm in length.
 The coat is brownish.
 Life expectancy is 13–14 years.
 Males reach a height of 86 to 110 cm and a weight of 100 to 110 kg; while females measure 80 to 90 cm and weight 80 kg.

 Reproduction

 This subspecies reach sexual maturity at 2 years of age.
 Mating lasts from August to November and can involve mortal battles.
 The dominant male finally secures most of the mature females, typically 12 per male.
 After gestation, in May–July, females hide alone in the maquis (the dense vegetation) to deliver, typically a single birth per female.
 Males leave the matriarchal group following the reproductive period.